-I am originally from Cyprus and now living in Berlin with my husband and daughter.
 I became a health coach after my own health struggles doctors couldn’t really help me with (longer version below).
-In the end, it was through working on my lifestyle that I felt well again: by sleeping better, managing my stress levels, eating well, working out less (yes, less!), reconnecting with myself and the people around me.
+In the end, it was through working on my lifestyle and mindset that I felt well again: by sleeping better, managing my stress levels, eating well, working out less, reconnecting with myself and the people around me.
 I know first-hand about the power of lifestyle changes and have made it my vocation to share this with others.

-In my previous ‘life’, I worked as a communications professional for a trade association in Brussels.
+In my previous life I worked as a communications professional for a trade association in Brussels.
 I speak English, French, German and my native tongue Greek.
+I am originally from Cyprus and now living in Berlin with my husband and two daughters.

 Let me help you experience what it feels like to live your best self.
 I offer an introductory session for free to help you decide whether coaching (with me) is right for you or not.
 Give me a ring or email me here.

 I never had a regular cycle growing up.
 I didn’t think much of it.
 When I was 19, I begged my gynecologist to put me on the pill, because I had heard that the pill “gives you periods”.
 Nothing I had read or heard of regarding the pill made me think that what I was doing was wrong.
 As a young university student, all I wanted was to know when I would be getting my period, period.
 Fast forward to my 28 year old self, after 9 years on the pill.
 Something inside me, call it an instinct, told me to get off it to see whether or not my periods were still irregular.
 I was in a serious relationship, and even though my partner and I were not discussing kids yet, it was our long-term project.
 Thank god I followed that instinct.
 Because when I got off the pill and my periods did not come back for two and a half years.